glideroggan/dream/readme.md

 ## new workflows
 - edit payment contacts
+  Probably should be a combo of the add contact?
   Doesn't need to be a "page", can just be a workflow, showing different buttons for doing things
     - edit
     - add